Turbo Dismount: Critical reviews

 Turbo Dismount received "generally favourable" reviews according to review aggregator website Metacritic, achieving a score of 85/100 based on 5 reviews.

 Critics praised the game for its presentation and cartoony violence.
 Many claimed the fun of the game came from watching the chaos that could be caused.
 Andrew Fretz of TouchArcade described the dissonance between the aspect of being a "light-hearted physics sim" whilst featuring "high speed collisions and dismemberment" to be one of the big enjoyments of the game for him.
 The cartoony violence of the game had Pocket Gamers Nadia Oxford recommend the game to "fans of slapstick antics from The Three Stooges".

 The camera and replay feature were also received positively.
 The replay feature was described as having a lot of options to review the crashes; the feature supported the gameplay to the fullest according to Gamezebo.
 Pocket Gamer described the camera as being executed well for being fully adjustable.

 Critics were mixed on the game's overall substance, describing it as being "a bit shallow".
-Carter Dotson from Gamezebo noted that whilst Turbo Dismount was fun and had variety, it was "limited in scope" and "repetitive"; detailing that the game didn't have a lot to offer outside of the main gameplay and said this likely came down to the concept rather than execution.
+Carter Dotson from Gamezebo noted that whilst Turbo Dismount was fun and had variety, it was "limited in scope" and "repetitive"; detailing that the game did not have a lot to offer outside of the main gameplay and said this likely came down to the concept rather than execution.